idaholab/moose/modules/thermal_hydraulics/doc/content/modules/thermal_hydraulics/theory_manual/vace_model/flow_equations.md

 ## Flow Equations

-The governing flow equations for the VACE model are as follows:
+The governing flow equations for the variable-area formulation of the compressible Euler equations are as follows:

 !equation
 \pd{\rho A}{t} + \pd{\rho u A}{x} = 0 \,,